ottypes/json1/spec.md

 ```

 (Translation: Go into x.y and pick up the data (slot 0).
 Set doc.y = {}.
 Set doc.y.x = data (slot 0).)

+---

+# Common issues and questions

+## Initializing data ('set null')

+Its quite common to want to initialize data on first use.
+This can cause problems - what happens if another user tries to initialize the data at the same time?

+If the two clients try to insert `{tags:['rock']}` and `{tags:['roll']}`, one client's insert will win and the other client's edit would be lost.
+The document will either contain 'rock' or 'roll', but not both.

+In JSON0 there is no solution to this problem.
+In JSON1 the semantics of `insert` are specially chosen to allow this.

+The rules are:

+- If two identical inserts happen, they 'both win', and both inserts are kept in the final document.
+- Inserts, drops and edits can be embedded inside another insert.

+Together, these rules allow clients to concurrently initialize a document without bumping heads.
+Eg if these two operations are run concurrently:

+    [{i:{tags:[]}}, 'tags', 0, {i:'rock'}]

+and

+    [{i:{tags:[]}}, 'tags', 0, {i:'roll'}]

+then the document will end up with the contents `{tags:['rock', 'roll']}`.

+This also works with editing:

+    [{i:'', es:["aaa"]}]

+and

+    [{i:'', es:["bbb"]}]

+Will result in the document containing either "aaabbb" or "bbbaaa".

+## Inverting operations

+The JSON1 OT type is designed to be optionally invertible.
+There are no constraints on the content of `r:` components, so the contents of the removed elements can be placed there.

+To implement this, we need a (unwritten) function which takes an operation and a document snapshot and augments all `r:X` components with the content to be removed.

+Then an invert function can be written which swaps `i` and `r` components and `p` and `d` components.
+It'll also need to move all edits to the item's source location.

+The extra information in `r:X` components will be lost if the operation is transformed.

+> **Add information about conflicts**

+> **Add information about the lost and found list**